Computational Platforms for Scholarly Research

 The OCHRE Data Service and the Online Publication Service

 The OCHRE Data Service is the unit within the Forum for Digital Culture that supports the use of the OCHRE platform by University of Chicago research projects and many other projects worldwide.
-The Forum’s Online Publication Service for scholarly data publication (currently under development) runs on the OCHRE platform with support from the OCHRE Data Service.
+The Forum’s Online Publication Service for publishing research data runs on the OCHRE platform with support from the OCHRE Data Service.

 To arrange a consultation about using OCHRE, please send email to Sandra Schloen, Director of Technology of the Forum for Digital Culture and lead developer of the platform, at sschloen@uchicago.edu.